TECozens/websocket-chat-app-demo/README.md

 ### Persistence
 ##### React Use Hooks
-Using Custom React Hooks I have implemented the use of Local Storage from within the browser For persistence I have used a custom hook which can store the userId as a generated ID or Nickname which is stored locally similar to a phone number however for user inputted IDs not validated meaning users can have whatever name they input.
+Using Custom React Hooks I have implemented the use of Local Storage from within the browser for persistence I have used a custom hook which can store the userId as a generated ID or Nickname which is stored locally similar to a phone number however for user inputted IDs they're not validated meaning users can have whatever name they input.
+Anything more than that would require complex persistence using mongoDB so to keep things simple within the timeframe of the MVP I decided to store names locally.
+As long as the user cache is not reset or they are on an incognito tab their user id will remain.

 ##### MongoDB
 In addition to Mongoose is MongoDB which provides the database and context for Mongoose to connect to.
 I am using A